-Robert D. Copple was the President and Chief Operating Officer of Cinemark Holdings, Inc. ("Cinemark") until March 2016.
-Cinemark is a publicly-owned theatre company (NYSE: CNK) operating in 42 states in the United States and twelve countries in Central and South America, with more than \$2.8 billion in annual revenues.
+Robert D. Copple was the President and Chief Operating Officer of Cinemark Holdings, Inc. ("Cinemark"), a publicly-owned theatre company (NYSE: CNK), until March 2016.
 Prior to being promoted to President, Mr. Copple was the Chief Financial Officer of Cinemark.
 His 23 years of experience in the theatre industry with Cinemark provides him with an understanding of both the financial and the operational implications of deriving and executing strategic decisions.
 He has negotiated multiple acquisitions, dispositions and industry partnerships with other exhibitors.
 As Chief Financial Officer, he negotiated the sale of a majority interest in Cinemark to a private equity group and later was responsible for executing all aspects of Cinemark's initial public offering (IPO).
 During Mr. Copple's tenure at Cinemark, he served as a director on various operating industry partnerships owned primarily by the three largest U.S. theatre companies.
 Prior to joining Cinemark, Mr. Copple worked for Deloitte & Touche, LLP from 1982 to 1993.
 Mr. Copple holds a B.B.A. and Master's degree, both in accounting, from Baylor University in Waco, Texas and is a Certified Public Accountant (CPA).
-He currently serves on the board of Flix Brewhouse, LLC, a private company in the movie exhibition business.
-He also serves on the President's Leadership Council of Baylor University.
+He has served on various public and private boards and provided consulting services.